gouthamr01/cms/site/content/_index.md

       every one and experience level. "
 values:
   heading: Our values
-  text: We are very ethical about your own content we post without any plagiatism
+  text: We are very ethical about your own content we post without any plagiarism
 ---